 A guiding solution must be uploaded to Brightspace after the exam and also sent to the co-assessor/external co-examiner along with the exam assignment no later than the day after the exam.

-The marking of the exam must be finalised no later than four weeks after the exam and preferably before.
+The grading of the exam must be finalised no later than four weeks after the exam and preferably before.
 Note that there may be a shorter deadline at the end of an examination period as well as during the re-examination period.
 You can see the deadline in WISEflow.

 In the course descriptions (see course catalogue), it is stated whether an exam is with internal, external, or no co-examination.